jcpowermac/hanlon-wiki/Occam-API-Overview.md

 ## API Examples

-The following sections will illustrate how to call the Occam API using the above HTTP commands.
+The following sections will illustrate how to call the Hanlon API using the above HTTP commands.
 Some of the examples include JSON parsing and some do not.

 ## GET